 3. Determination is made on what services each guest would need upon discharge, ie; sober house, outpatient, therapy, and/ or medication management.

 4. Go over with each guest what options are available for each service that is needed.

 5. Set up services for each guest, ie; bed at sober house or appointments for outside outpatient and providers.

 6. Ensure seamless transition to next phase of recovery.
 For example, making sure guests have rides to sober houses and have information on their appointments.

 15.Are you planning any additions/expansion or other big changes?

 We are currently seeking approval for a 44,000 square foot expansion of our campus.
-This includes twelve detox beds, space for clinical and program staff, and a 216 auditorium, which will allow us to expand our family program.
+This includes twelve detox beds, space for clinical and programme staff, and a 216 auditorium, which will allow us to expand our family programme.

 Click Here to go to the High Watch website